mpratt/The-Simple-LifeStream/README.md

     print_r($output);
 ```

 You can use this technique on a few providers to modify their behaviour in some ways.
-For example the `StackExchange` Provider
+Another example could be The `StackExchange` Provider.
-gives you access to all the sites inside the **StackExchange** web ring, not just stackOverflow.
-Lets say for example we want
+The provider gives you access to all the sites inside the **StackExchange** web ring, not just StackOverflow.
+Let's say for example we want
 to get the data from a user in `http://programmers.stackexchange.com`.

 ```php